-SUPPORT LIFE ON EARTH!
-The 'I BRAKE FOR SNAKES' campaign
+The 'I BRAKE FOR SNAKES' campaign will raise awareness on snake roadkills.

 The state of Goa, which has over 60 per cent of its geographical area under forest cover, sees scores of snakes getting killed during road crossings, especially in the monsoon months every year.
 The warm roads are enticing in the cool morning and evening for the cold-blooded reptiles.
 Though snakes by default will flee approaching vehicles, they are often not fast enough, leading to fatalities.